 Rainwater is a free resource that you can harness in your own home by installing a rainwater tank.
-In Perth, the average home can collect 40,000 litres (L) of water a year.
-This could be used to water your garden, wash the car or can even be plumbed into your house to flush your toilet or wash your clothes.
+In Perth, the average home can collect up to 50,000 litres (L) of water a year.
+This could be used to water your garden, to wash the car or can even be plumbed into your house to flush your toilet or wash your clothes.
 Before you install your new rainwater tank, make sure you include the following requirements as you design your home and garden:

-- Allow for a 3,500L rainwater tank (1.7 metres in diameter and 1.8 metres high) as a minimum, which is the recommended tank size by Living Smart WA. - Allocate a flat area around the house for your rainwater tank that is near the garden or appliances you want it to service. - If your tank is going to help water your garden, it is best to place the tank at a higher elevation than the garden so that a pump will not be required. - If your tank is going to service an appliance inside your home, you will need to install a pump.
-This will require a water-proof outdoor power point for the tank, a copper cold water line that connects to the outside wall of your home just above your tank, a down pipe/s within two metres of the tank plus connection to the mains water as backup. - Allow for the cost of delivery, installation, labour and any required modifications.
-Some rebates may apply so make sure you check out the federal government website at (environment.gov.au/water).
+- It is recommended that a tank holds a minimum of 4 weeks supply of water, which is recommended by Smart Approved WaterMark. - Allocate a flat area around the house for your rainwater tank that is near the garden or appliances you want it to service.
+You should install your tank close to your house, near existing downpipes. - If your tank is going to help water your garden, it is best to place the tank at a higher elevation than the garden so that a pump will not be required. - If your tank is going to service an appliance inside your home, you will need to install a pump.

+This will require a waterproof outdoor power point for the tank, a copper cold water line that connects to the outside wall of your home just above your tank, a down pipe/s within two metres of the tank plus connection to the mains water as backup.

+Allow for the cost of delivery, installation, labour and any required modifications.
+Some waterwise offers may apply so make sure you check out the Water Corporation website at www.watercorporation.com.au/ Help-and-advice/Waterwise Outdoor/ A-quick-guide-to-rainwater-tanks.